blue-prism/ApplicationModellerConversion/README.md

 For **current limitations** of browser conversions using the tool, please see [here](https://github.com/blue-prism/ApplicationModellerConversion/blob/master/BROWSER.md).

 Gaps exist between Blue Prism IE mode and Chrome/Edge/Firefox browser mode; such gaps can be different from one Blue Prism version to another.
 For example, version 6.9.0 introduced *Get HTML* as well as *Get Current Value* actions that were not available in versions of Blue Prism before that.
 This means not every action, read action or condition in IE mode has an equivalent in Chrome/Edge/Firefox mode.
 The tool has attempted to close such gaps as much as possible but there is limitation in what any tool can do in situations like this.
 From the perspective of the tool, 6.3.0 - 6.8.x may receive less conversions as compared to 6.9.0 - 6.10.0.
+Blue Prism 7.1.0 has further closed some major gaps identified between IE and modern browser mode, and as a result, many more automated conversions are now possible as compared to earlier versions.

 The way how Blue Prism Attach/Detach work is also different than in IE mode.
 This may mean developers would need to consider revamping some of the existing code to work with the new versions.